TorZidan/android-1.0/StepsToBuild.md

-My best suggestion is to download the files onto your host OS (using `git clone https://github.com/TorZidan/android-1.0.git` or by downloading https://github.com/TorZidan/android-1.0/archive/refs/heads/main.zip and unziping it, or by using the GitHub Desktop app), and then transfer them into a new folder `~/mydroid-1.0` on Ubuntu, using the "Machine -> File Manager" file transfer utility.
+My best suggestion is to download the files onto your host OS (using `git clone https://github.com/TorZidan/android-1.0.git` or by downloading https://github.com/TorZidan/android-1.0/archive/refs/heads/main.zip and unziping it, or by using the GitHub Desktop app), and then transfer them into a new folder `~/mydroid-1.0` on Ubuntu, using the VirtualBox file transfer utility (in the Ubuntu VM window, from the top-row menus, choose "Machine -> File Manager", enter your Ubuntu username & password, click on "Open Session" and then thransfer the files).

 The instructions bellow assume that all archive failes are available on the Ubuntu VM, in folder `~/mydroid-1.0/archive`.